National Legal Hotline

 Who needs a litigation guardian?

-In matters in the Federal Circuit Court, a litigation guardian is required where a party does not understand the nature or possible consequences of the proceeding or cannot adequately conduct the proceeding.
-A minor is taken to require a litigation guardian unless the court orders otherwise.
-(Federal Circuit Rule 11.08).
+A person requires a litigation guardian if they do not understand the nature of the proceeding or are not capable of conducting, or giving instructions, for the conduct of the proceeding.
+A minor is presumed to need a litigation guardian unless the court orders otherwise (Rule 3.12).

 Appointment of litigation guardians

-A person may apply to be appointed a litigation guardian or case guardian.
-If no suitable person is available to be appointed, the court may request the Attorney-General to nominate a litigation guardian or case guardian.
+A person may apply to be appointed a litigation guardian.
+If no suitable person is available to be appointed, the court may request the Attorney-General to nominate a litigation guardian.
 The court may also appoint a litigation guardian of its own motion.
 It may also remove or substitute a litigation guardian.

-Once a litigation guardian or case guardian has been appointed, they must give written notice of their appointment to all the other parties to the proceedings.
+Once a litigation guardian has been appointed, they must give written notice of their appointment to all the other parties to the proceedings.

 Duties of a litigation guardian